Skip to main content

 • You want smaller web assets and your stack supports WebP.
 Convert from PNG or JPG to WebP with our Image to WebP tool.
 Keep originals; use WebP for delivery.

 Conversion is done with image tools or online converters.
-Prefer tools that run in the browser so your files don't need to be uploaded to a server—that keeps sensitive or large images private and often speeds up the process.
+Prefer tools that run in the browser so your files do not need to be uploaded to a server—that keeps sensitive or large images private and often speeds up the process.

 Tips to Keep Quality

 • For PNG: Avoid converting photos to PNG if file size matters; use JPG or WebP instead.
 Use PNG when you need transparency or lossless quality for graphics.
+Consider running a PNG optimiser after export to reduce size without losing any data.

 Summary

 • Use PNG when you need transparency or lossless quality for graphics and screenshots.
+Be aware of larger file sizes compared to JPG and WebP.

 Convert between formats when your platform or workflow requires it.
 Free, browser-based tools make it easy to switch without installing software and keep your images private.
 Check our image conversion tools to get started.
+By choosing the right format for each use case and converting carefully from high-quality sources, you can deliver images that look great, load fast, and work everywhere they need to.

 Related tools